helix-editor/helix/book/src/install.md

 ## Pre-built binaries

-Download pre-built binaries from the
+Download pre-built binaries from the [GitHub Releases page](https://github.com/helix-editor/helix/releases).
-[GitHub Releases page](https://github.com/helix-editor/helix/releases).
-Add the binary to your system's `$PATH` to use it from the command line.
+Add the `hx` binary to your system's `$PATH` to use it from the command line, and copy the `runtime` directory into the config directory (for example `~/.config/helix/runtime` on Linux/macOS).
+The runtime location can be overriden via the HELIX_RUNTIME environment variable.

 ## Linux, macOS, Windows and OpenBSD packaging status